Understanding Go Error Types: Pointer vs. Value

 This is cheap, unambiguous, and easier to rely on than comments.
 It clearly documents your intent for other developers without affecting your existing code base.

-with the wrong shape (pointer vs. value) in returns, type assertions, type switches, and errors.As
+with the wrong shape (pointer vs. value) in returns, type assertions, type switches, and errors.As-like functions.

 It’s that simple – and effective.